 How do the default MySuper products compare?

-Both funds invest in a mix of both growth assets (like shares and property) and defensive assets (like bonds and cash).
-With AustralianSuper Balanced, the investment mix is the same for all members invested in this option, regardless of your age.
-However, with Australian Retirement Trust Lifecycle, it will gradually reduce your exposure to growth assets as you get older and closer to retirement to help minimise your investment risk.
-The idea behind this is that you'll be invested in more high-risk, high-growth assets while you're young and less so as you get older.
+Both funds invest in a mix of both growth and defensive assets, but with AustralianSuper Balanced the investment mix is the same for all members invested in this option, regardless of age.
+With Australian Retirement Trust Lifecycle, you'll be 100% invested in a High Growth option until you're 50, then it'll gradually reduce your exposure to growth assets as you get older.

 How do their fees and performance figures compare?

-Looking at the default options, AustralianSuper has slightly lower annual fees..
-However, both funds are relatively low-fee options compared to some other MySuper products in the market.
-Annual fees that are less than 1% of your balance are considered to be reasonable and both of these funds' fees are.
+Looking at the default options, AustralianSuper has lower annual fees.
+However, both funds are relatively low-fee options compared to other MySuper products in the market.

 Looking at performance, AustralianSuper Balanced has delivered higher returns over the short, medium and long term.
 Most of AustralianSuper's additional investment options have also performed better than those offered by Australian Retirement Trust over the past decade.